Mouwrice/thesis-typst/measurement_methods.typ

 MediaPipe also has a different kind of Landmarks (`Landmark`), namely the World Landmarks (`WorldLandmark`).
 These try to map the regular Landmarks, which are a point in the video frame, to a point in space.
 With the center of the hips taken as origin.
 The axis remain the same but are scaled so that the `WorldLandmarks` are in line with the actual size of movement in the space.

 This section gives a complete overview on how the MediaPipe signal has been aligned to match the Qualisys signal and provide a proper measurement on accuracy.
 The entire section uses a measurement of the vertical position of the left wrist marker, taken from MediaPipe using regular `Landmarks` and the `FULL` model.
-The plots in this section can be consulted in enlarged form in the appendices, @figures-appendix.

 The output from the recordings are time series that can be plotted.
 The output from the measurements is read and without any processing plotted to a line plot in @left_wrist_axis_z_positions_base.
 On the horizontal axis is time in seconds.
 On the vertical axis is the value of the point in time in millimeter. @left_wrist_axis_z_positions_base shows a clear mismatch in axis.
 Plotted is the z-axis from both capture systems.
 But as mentioned, in MediaPipe the z-axis is the depth and not the vertical axis.

 #figure(caption: [Plot of the MediaPipe (Blue) and Qualisys (Red) left wrist z-axis without processing.])[
-  #image(width: 100%, "images/left_wrist_axis_z_positions_base.png")
+  #image(width: 100%, "images/left_wrist_axis_z_positions_base.svg")
 ] <left_wrist_axis_z_positions_base>

 The problem of mismatched axes is a very simple one to solve.
 Before plotting the MediaPipe signal we switch the axis so they match with the actual direction of axis in the Qualisys recording.
 The MediaPipe axes are thus mapped as follows: